sutrolabs/anansi/README.md

 **- Marcel Proust** (In Search of Lost Time)

+## Why?

+A Ruby Set in memory isn't great for huge tasks.
+We need a way to use Disk as well when handling a Set.

 ## What?

 Data structures that use constant memory by spilling to disk after crossing a size threshold.